Purchasing Foreign Currency

 The values of most currencies fluctuate on a daily basis.
 For example, 100 Moroccan Dirham may exchange for $10 (US) today, while next month it could exchange for $11.
 For a quick way to find currency exchange values, type “currency converter” in the Google (or any other search engine) search field.

 In addition to currencies supplied by central governments, there are also virtual currencies accumulated in online games.
 People who play games online (World of Warcraft, Second Life, etc.) may accumulate game money and exchange this (buy or sell) for conventional currencies.

 A new form of currency (not based on games), called Bitcoins, is gaining in popularity, acceptance, and legality.
 An unknown Japanese business person created the Bitcoin virtual currency and its supply is entirely non-physical and based on cryptography and sophisticated mathematical formulas.
 Bitcoins are used for a variety of online transactions and, while gaining acceptance in conventional trade, are especially popular in the underground economy.
-The value of one bitcoin has ranged from approximately $120 (US) to more than $1,000.
+The value of one bitcoin has ranged from less than $100 (US) to more than $19,000.
 As with many other currencies, the value of the bitcoin is determined by traditional supply and demand forces.
 The greater uncertainty (relative to established physical currencies) of the Bitcoin’s value makes it a risky currency to use.
 An advantage of paying for or accepting Bitcoins is that it is quick and relatively cheap to transfer and therefore especially popular in international transactions.
 Other so-called cryptocurrencies gaining popularity include Litecoin, Cardano, Polkadot, EOS, XRP, Tether, Bitcoin Cash, Ethereum, Dogecoin, Ripple, Dash, Binance Coin, Stellar Lumans, and Monero.